ab-dani/antonio-brown-reading-notes/201/class-7.md

 ## List and describe 3 different semantic HTML elements used in an HTML <table>.

 - <col></col>
-  -
+  - Defines a column within a table.
 - <tr></tr>
-  -
+  - defines a row on a table.
 - <td></td>
-  -
+  - defines the data on a table.

 ## What is a constructor and what are some advantages to using it?

+- It is a way to create objects with a specific structure and behavior.
+- **Define the function with a capital letter as the name**
+- **Add properties and Methods**
+- **Create Instances**
+- **Access Properties and Methods using Dot Notation**

-## How does the term this differ when used in an object literal versus when used in a constructor?
+## How does the term *this* differ when used in an object literal versus when used in a constructor?

+- In an object literal, *this* refers to the object that contains it.
+- In a constructor function, *this* refers to a new object that is being created by the comstructor. *Constructor functions are typically used with the **new** keyword.

 ## Explain prototypes and inheritance via an analogy from your previous work experience.

+- The blue print is a class of the luxury condo building as a class.
+It is the layout and structure of the building.
+- Condo Units are the objects each with its own unique characteristics such as floor, layout, design, and resident.
+- Inheritances are additional features like penthousesn that are added to the blue print with luxury features.
+- Prototypes are like shared services that offer convience and accessibility like concierge services, pool and gym.

 NOTE: This is a very common front-end developer interview question